locnnil/workshop/docs/explanation/workshops-sdks/sdks.rst

 ~~~~~~~~~~

 To ensure plugs can be installed and connected,
-|project_markup| uses a set of rules,
+|project_markup| uses a set of internal rules,
-with each interface having its own.
+with each interface that |project_markup| implements having its own rule set.
 For example, the content interface plug can be installed and auto-connected
 based on its rules alone.
 However, other interfaces may have different rules,